 Retirement by Rotation and Re-election of Directors: Pursuant to Regulation 94 of the Company’s Constitution, one-third of the members of the Board of Directors shall retire by rotation at every annual general meeting of the Company (the “AGM”) and these Directors may offer themselves for re-election, if eligible.
-For the 25th AGM to be held on 24 April 2019, Dr Wang Kai Yuen and Mr Ang Swee Tian are due for retirement by rotation and would be eligible for re-election.
+For the 26th AGM to be held on 4 June 2020, Dr Xi Zhengping and Mr Li Runsheng are due for retirement by rotation and would be eligible for re-election.

-In accordance with Regulation 100 of the Company’s Constitution, Mr Feng Hai and Mr Chan Yat Chung, who were appointed as Non-Executive, Non-Independent Directors of the Company on 1 November 2018, each will hold office as Directors until the next annual general meeting of the Company and will be eligible for re-election under Regulation 100 at the 25th AGM.
+In accordance with Regulation 100 of the Company’s Constitution, Mr Teo Ser Luck and Mr Hee Theng Fong who were appointed as Independent Directors of the Company on 24 April 2019 and Mr Eugene Leong Jhi Ghin, who was appointed as a Non-Executive, Non-Independent Director of the Company on 1 November 2019, will each hold office as Directors until the next annual general meeting of the Company and will be eligible for re-election under Regulation 100 at the 26th AGM.

 The elements of the Board Evaluation Questionnaire included questions on (i) the Board’s composition; (ii) Board’s access to information prior to Board meetings and on an ongoing basis to enable them to properly discharge their duties and responsibilities as Directors; (iii) the expertise and experience of each member of the Board; (iv) the conduct of proceedings of meetings, participation and contributions to the Board both inside and outside of Board meetings; (v) the assessment of the performance benchmark for assessing the performance of the Board as a whole and in ensuring the continued return for shareholders; and (vi) the standard of conduct in preventing conflicts of interest and the disclosure of personal interests and abstention from voting where appropriate.